-In exceptional circumstances it may be necessary for an individual to begin employment or commence duties with the Board before an acceptable Vulnerable Sector Check is collected.
-In such circumstances, the Board will require the individual employee or trustee to submit an Offence Declaration, pending submission of the original acceptable Vulnerable Sector Check.

-b) Employee:

-Before any exception is made, a binding agreement shall be entered into between the employee, any authorized representative of the employee, and the Board, ensuring that the verification will be provided without delay.
-This agreement will preserve the Board's right to revoke the offer of employment, and dismiss the employee, should the information provided by the employee prove to be false or misleading in any respect, or if the Vulnerable Sector Check is determined to be unacceptable.
+- a) In exceptional circumstances it may be necessary for an individual to begin employment, commence duties or provide services with the Board before an acceptable Criminal Background Check (CRJMC or VSC as applicable) is collected.
+In such circumstances, the Board will require the individual to submit an Offence Declaration, pending submission of the original acceptable CRJMC or VSC (as applicable). - b) Before any exception is made, a binding agreement shall be entered into between the individual, any authorized representative, and the Board, ensuring that the verification will be provided without delay.
+This agreement will preserve the Board's right to revoke the offer of employment and dismiss the employee, terminate the contract with the service provider or deny access to Board properties should the information prove to be false or misleading in any respect, or if the CRJMC or VSC (as applicable) is determined to be unacceptable.